Units using capacity above represent kWAC.

 - Advanced Technology Innovation Scenario (Advanced Scenario): an increase in R&D spending that generates substantial innovation, allowing historical rates of development to continue.

-The 2022 ATB provides the average capacity factor for 10 resource categories in the United States, binned by mean GHI.
-Average capacity factors are calculated using county-level capacity factor averages from the Renewable Energy Potential (reV) model for 1998–2019 (inclusive) of the National Solar Radiation Database (NSRDB).
-The NSRDB provides modeled spatiotemporal solar irradiance resource data at 4-km spatial and 0.5-hour temporal resolution.
+The 2023 ATB provides the average capacity factor for 10 resource categories in the United States, binned by mean GHI.
+Average capacity factors are calculated using county-level capacity factor averages from the Renewable Energy Potential (reV) model for 1998–2021 (inclusive) of the National Solar Radiation Database (NSRDB).
+The NSRDB provides modeled spatiotemporal solar irradiance resource data at 4-km spatial resolution and 0.5-hour temporal resolution.
 The county-level mean GHI is calculated by aggregating each individual NSRDB point’s multiyear mean GHI to provide a county’s mean GHI for all years included in the analysis.
 The U.S. average capacity factor for each resource category is weighted by the land area (square miles) of each county within the GHI resource category.
 The county estimated land area is provided by geospatial and tabular data from the U.S. Census.
-The map below shows average annual GHI in the United States.
+The following map shows average annual GHI in the United States.

 |Resource Class||GHI Bin (kWh/m2/day)||Mean AC Capacity Factor||Area (sq. km)|

 Technology Description: A U.S. minimum sustainable price (MSP) is assumed, which excludes import tariffs.
 Module efficiency is based on the lowest projected efficiency for monocrystalline silicon technologies from the International Technology Roadmap for Photovoltaic (ITRPV) in 2032, resulting in a price of $0.28/WDC.

 Justification: This scenario represents the low end of long-term module efficiency-improvement expectations applied to a U.S. MSP.